ale5ak/LeagueofLegendsScoreCounter/README.md

-Court Counter Sample App
+League of Legends ScoreCounter
 ===================================

-Keeps track of basketball scores for two teams.
-Used in the Udacity Android for Beginners course.
+Modified version of the Courtcounter in the Udacity Android course.

 Pre-requisites
 --------------